-This pergola is all that's needed on this stunning water-surrounded deck.
-Offering partial shade against the sun's glare, it provides a beautiful yet minimal canopy to relax and dine alfresco beneath.
+Sometimes, a simple pergola is all that's needed if you're looking for stylish deck cover ideas – take this scene, for instance.
+Offering partial shade against the sun's glare, the overhead structure provides a beautiful yet minimal canopy to relax and dine alfresco beneath.

 You could take it one step further and surround with fairy lights, or even climbing plants, for a softer feel.

 12. Use a patterned parasol for a boho vibe